richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 If you don't want to make an HTTP request, you can load Rostruct instantly by using the source code in your script.
 In other words, you'll be using Rostruct as an **internal module**.

-To add Rostruct's source to your retriever, download the `Rostruct.lua` asset from your preferred release of Rostruct from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest).
+To add Rostruct's source to your retriever, download the `Rostruct.lua` asset from your preferred release of Rostruct from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest), and paste it into your retriever.

 This file should end with `#!lua return Rostruct`.
 Since you're going to use Rostruct, all you have to do is remove that line!